 The typical roles and evidential requirements appropriate to each fellowship descriptor are set out in the SAR Applicants guide and in this link to a UKPSFSummary2017 – RaceandBrown.

-Further details for staff supporting learning (e.g. librarians, learning technologists, careers etc) in a Guidance Document on the HEA’s website.
+Further details for staff supporting learning (e.g. librarians, learning technologists, careers etc) in a Guidance Document on Advance HE’s Dimensions of the Framework website.